ajaviaad/neuroweave/README.md

 The plot clearly shows how neuroweave’s LayerNorm norms (yellow) evolve more smoothly across layers compared to the unpatched SiLU (orange), which has large flat plateaus and sharper jumps.
 In particular:

-- Early Layers (0–1): Your patch yields a more gradual rise (0.24 → 1.85) versus SiLU’s steeper jump (0.43 → 6.06), indicating gentler initial scaling.
+- Early Layers (0–1): Patch yields a more gradual rise (0.24 → 1.85) versus SiLU’s steeper jump (0.43 → 6.06), indicating gentler initial scaling.

 - Mid Layers (2–19): Patched norms sit slightly below the constant 264.0 plateau of SiLU and drift downward very gradually, reflecting dynamic activation amplitudes rather than a hard clamp.